salesforce-marketingcloud/LearningAppIos/README.md

     ![image alt text](imgReadMe/image_28.jpg)

-32. Right-click on the certificate.
+32. Right-click the certificate.

 33. Select Export.
 Ensure that you select only the certificate entry when exporting your certifications.
 Selecting multiple lines for export will cause an upload failure.
-Ensure you do not export the certificate as an embedded key.
+Ensure that you do not export the certificate as an embedded key.

-34. Select a location to which to save the certificate.
+34. Select a location in which to save the certificate.

 35. Click Save.